 When you are going to pay is the key.
 If you have prepaid the whole thing, then you have almost no power to change anything.

-7 – My Final Tips to Pick the Best French Learning Method For YOU
+7 – Pick The Best French Learning Method For YOU

 To sum up, you need to be smart when picking a French learning method.
 And you need to be honest about your learning abilities.